orsonteodoro/docker-gentoo-nano-ycmd/README.md

 This is a container containing nano-ycmd.
 It was tested on a host with Alpine Linux.

+The image used is based on stage3-amd64-nomultilib but you can use other gentoo images based on your host.

 This requires the Docker package to use.

 1. `git clone https://github.com/orsonteodoro/docker-gentoo-nano-ycmd.git`